3436533165/SnowNLP-tuning/README.md

 2. train.py is used to train the model, and the training results will be saved in the train.py run directory.
 3. The data folder is used to store positive and negative training data, neg.txt and pos.txt.
 4. The mode folder is used to store the model files and is provided for continue.py to continue training the incremental training model.
+5. Automatic training.py loads the model under the snownlp module to predict and annotate the data.txt (the content can be various text paragraphs in different formats, they will be broken down into sentences) and save the results to the res.txt.

 ### Adjustment Details (English)
 1. Optimized the output information of training calls: display the amount of incoming positive and negative data, and exclude erroneous data, showing the current training time, the estimated training time spent and the current training speed.